Enjoy a sampling of books by UC Davis College of Letters and Science faculty.

 Creating the Intellectual

-Creating the Intellectual: Chinese Communism and the Rise of a Classification (University of California Press, April 2019), by Eddy U, professor of sociology, redefines how we understand relations between intellectuals and the Chinese socialist revolution of the last century.
-The book is the co-winner of the 2020 Barrington Moore Book Award from the Section on Comparative and Historical Sociology, for Creating the Intellectual: Chinese Communism and the Rise of a Classification.
+Creating the Intellectual: Chinese Communism and the Rise of a Classification (University of California Press, April 2019) by Eddy U, professor of sociology, redefines how we understand relations between intellectuals and the Chinese socialist revolution of the last century.
+The book is the co-winner of the 2020 Barrington Moore Book Award from the Section on Comparative and Historical Sociology.

 The Mughal Empire from Jahangir to Shah Jahan